Starting a Stamp Collection

 - Stamps: Cut stamps from envelopes received via U.S. Mail, but do not cut too close.
-Ask relatives to save stamps as well, both those received at home and at work.
-Keep the stamp in good condition by avoiding tape, glue, or lamination.
+Ask relatives to save stamps as well, whether it be the mail received at home or at their workplace.
+The club offers a free packet of stamps to children.
+Keep the stamps in good condition by avoiding tape, glue, or lamination.
 Keep historical envelopes and their contents in-tact.

 - Storage: Historically, many collections have started in a shoe box.
 A three-ring binder with stock pages provides for organization and visibility, available from retailers such as Golden Valley Stamps & Coins, Hobby Lobby, and Amos.

 Since the first postage stamp in 1840, various countries have printed thousands of stamps.
 Most collectors do not attempt to possess all of the world's stamps.
 Instead, each collector chooses a specialty of his or her interest, whether it be a specific country's stamps or specific topics, such stamps depicting flags or wildlife.

 A longstanding tradition of stamp collecting is to separate the stamps from the envelope by soaking them in water.
 However, this process is no longer compatible with modern stamps.
 Thus, the hobby-old tradition of soaking is no longer considered essential.

 In order to help organize collections and provide a standard of identification, stamp catalogues are published.
 These catalogues assign an identification number to each stamp.
 The SCOTT numbering system is the standard of the United States, a propriety system owned by Amos Media.
 Libraries such as Great River Regional Library possess the worldwide multi-volume SCOTT standard catalogues as well as the SCOTT United States Specialized catalogue.
 An online alternative is the StampSmarter 1847USA.